UPDATE: Introduction to the Moroccan Legal System

-The King appoints the Head of Government from within the political party arriving ahead in the elections of the members of the Chamber of representatives, and with a view to their results.
-On proposal of the Head of Government, He appoints the members of the government.
-After the appointment of the Cabinet members by the King, the Prime Minister submits the program (about national activity, namely in economic, social, cultural and foreign affairs) to each one of the two Houses of Parliament.
-At the House of Representatives, the program must be put to the vote.
+The king appoints the head of government from within the political party arriving ahead in the elections of the members of the Chamber of Representatives, and with a view to their results.
+The country’s new constitution of 2011 strengthened the authority of the country’s prime minister, allowing him or her to appoint to appoint government officials and dissolve parliament.
+After the appointment of the cabinet members by the Prime Minister, he submits the program (about national activity, namely in economic, social, cultural and foreign affairs) to each one of the two houses of parliament.
+At theHouse of Representatives, the program must be put to the vote.

-Under the Prime Minister's responsibility, the Government ensures the execution of the laws.
-All public facilities are placed at the Government's disposal.
+Under the prime minister's responsibility, the government ensures the execution of the laws.
+All public facilities are placed at the government's disposal.

-The Prime Minister has the right to introduce bills, exercise theadministrative powers and delegate some of his powers to the Ministers.
-The Prime Minister is responsible for the co-ordination of ministerial activities.
+The prime minister has the right to introduce bills, exercise theadministrative powers and delegate some of his powers to the ministers.
+The prime minister is responsible for the co-ordination of ministerial activities.
 The Council of Ministers deliberates on the following questions and texts:

-· The strategic orientations of the policy of the State;
+- The strategic orientations of the policy of the state;

-· The bills of revision of the Constitution;
+- The bills of revision of the constitution;

-· The bills of organic laws;
+- The bills of organic laws;

-· The general orientations of the bill of the law of finance;
+- The general orientations of the bill of the law of finance;

-· The bills of framework law provided for by Article 71 of the Constitution;
+- The bills of framework law provided for by Article 71 of the Constitution;

-· The bill of law of amnesty;
+- The bills of law of amnesty;

-· The bills of texts relative to the military domain;
+- The bills of texts relative to the military domain;

-· The declaration of the state of siege;
+- The declaration of the state of siege;

-· The declaration of war;
+- The declaration of war;

 Before any relevant decision is taken, the Cabinet is notified of the following:

-· matters related to general policies of the State;
+- matters related to general policies of the state;

-· declaration of martial law;
+- declarations of martial law;

-· declaration of war;
+- declarations of war;

-· requesting confidence from the House of representatives to allow the Government to carry out their responsibilities further;
+- requesting confidence from the House of Representatives to allow the government to carry out their responsibilities further;

-· draft bills, before they are brought to one of the two Houses;
+- draft bills, before they are brought to one of the two houses;

-· statutory decrees;
+- statutory decrees;

-· projects for revising this Constitution.
+- projects for revising this Constitution.